Yuubi-san/dimensional/README.md

 our “fundamental” unit of information, and derived the bit from it using the factor `1_/8_`.
 By the way, `octet/8_` wouldn’t pass, and that’s by current
 design: we don’t say “octet over eight”, but “one eighth of octet”.
-Immediately following the primary definition is an ambiguous–but good enough for this context–`byte` alias, along with its symbol: `B`.
+Immediately following the primary definition is an ambiguous—but good enough for this context—`byte` alias, along with its symbol: `B`.

 		constexpr auto kibi = 1_ << 10_, Ki = kibi;
 		constexpr auto mebi = 1_ << 20_, Mi = mebi;